DavidMGilbert/uplo-support-docs/hosting/about-hosting-onuplo.md

 ## Third-Party Host Scoring

 We have an incredible community building on Uplo.
 Third-party sites can develop their own methods for scoring hosts based on various metrics.
-For example, SiaStats has developed a [Host Monitor](https://uplostats.info/hosts) which evaluates hosts on pricing relative to other hosts, and even evaluates host performance regularly by forming contracts with every host it can in order to test bandwidth and latency.
-SiaStats even has great visualization for each host to make judging their metrics easier.
+For example, UploStats has developed a [Host Monitor](https://uplostats.info/hosts) which evaluates hosts on pricing relative to other hosts, and even evaluates host performance regularly by forming contracts with every host it can in order to test bandwidth and latency.
+UploStats even has great visualization for each host to make judging their metrics easier.

 These benchmarks are different from the core Uplo protocol, but are still useful, and may be used to help monitor and improve your own host over time.